norlab-ulaval/libpointmatcher/doc/CompilationMac.md

 |eigen          | 3.2.4                 |
 |doxygen (opt.) | 1.8.9.1               |

+The rest of this tutorial will guide you through the different requirements step by step.

 ### Some Basic Requirements
 #### a.
 Installing Xcode via the App Store (OS X 10.10.2  and later)